Sri Madhurageetham Quelish – Questions to Relish Madhurageethams

 Divine poetic works have an attribute called ‘dhwani’ – implied meaning that is discerned and enjoyed by rasikas.
 This month, since the entire world celebrated the birth of the Supreme One as Lord Krishna, it is befitting that we start this series that listens for the ‘Madhura dhwani’ with a Madhurageetham on Lord Krishna.
 We shall enjoy the Madhurageetham – ‘Adhenna pazhama…’, that describes the Lord lifting the Govardhana hill.

-When Krishna was seven years old, he stopped the holy sacrifice for Indra and instead advised the Gopas and Gopis to worship the Govardhana hill, as it was their protector and supported their livelihood by providing food for the cows, water for all, and more.
+When Krishna was seven years old, he stopped the Gopas’ annual holy sacrifice for Indra and instead advised them to worship the Govardhana hill, as it was their protector and supported their livelihood by providing food for the cows, water for all, and more.
 Heeding His words, the people of Vraja too worshipped the Govardhana Hill.
 Indra became angry on knowing this and tried to destroy the people of Vraja by sending hail and thunderstorm.
 As the deluge flooded the land of Vraja, the Gopas and Gopis came running to the Lord and sought refuge in Him.
-Even in that distress, not a single soul in Brindavan blamed Krishna for their misery.
-When the Lord saw this, he was deeply touched by their devotion.
+Even in that distress, not a single soul in Brindavan blamed Krishna for their misery, not even in their thoughts.
+When the Lord saw this, He was deeply touched by their devotion.
 Mahans say, it is usually devotees who shed tears for the Lord.
 But here, looking at the Gopas and Gopis, the Lord had tears in His eyes.
 He thought, “These people consider me as the Lord (mannAtham..), these people are mine (mathparigraham..).
 Therefore, I shall protect them with my own powers (gopAye svAtmayogena..)”.
 Thus, taking a vow to protect them, the Lord looked around and he spotted Govardhana Maharaj – the one whom the Gopis had hailed with the title “Haridasa” in their beautiful Venu Gitam.

 hantAyam adrir abalA hari-dAsa-varyo